diyessi/explications/content/articles/srt1.md

 ```
 The complete `SQRT` routine uses 37 words.

-Programs were organized somewhat differently than they are today.
-There was no call stack with stack frames containing return information and local storage.
-The main program was a collection of segments consisting of a mix of instructions and data connected together by conditional and unconditional branches.
-Subroutines were often inline.
-When not inline, they were branched to in such a way that when the routine was complete it could branch to the next segment to be executed.
-In some case, such as the square root, there might be more than one possible continuation segment, so a way was needed for the subroutine to determine where to branch to in each case.
-If there were arguments and/or results that could not be kept in registers, there also needed to be a way to tell the subroutine where to find the arguments and where to store the results.

-One way this was done was to have a user of a subroutine first modify instructions in the subroutine to specify the proper return locations and addresses and then branch to the subroutine.
-Exit points in the subroutine would then be branches to the part of the program that was supposed to be executed next.

-The 704 provides a simpler mechanism.
-There are three address-sized *index* registers, 1, 2, and 4.
-Most operations have a three bit *tag* field which specifies how an index value is read from/written to the index registers.
-For reading, the specified register contents are ORed, while for writing the specified index registers are set.
-When the tag is 0 for a read, the index value is 0, and for a write no index register is written.
-An *indexable* operation computes its effective address by subtracting the index value specified by its tag from its address operand.

-Stack frames let functions obtain storage while they are active.
-It would waste memory, which was a very limited resource, if every routine had to reserve fixed working storage.
-Instead, a region of memory designated `COMMON` lets routines share temporary storage.
-A routine that uses `COMMON` specifies how much storage it needs in `COMMON` and the program allocates enough space in `COMMON` for the maximum required size.
-When a routine is invoked, the caller must assume that the routine will overwrite the part of `COMMON` that it says it will use.

-The `TSX` operation has a tag field but is not indexable.
-It stores the twos complement of the instruction counter in the index and then branches to the instruction in its address.
+The `TSX` operation, *Transfer and set Index*, has a tag field but is not indexable.
+It stores the twos complement of the instruction counter in the specified index register(s) and then branches to the instruction in its address.
 By convention, index register 4 is used for linkage.

+`SQRT` has an error return and a normal return.
+The error return will be used when the argument is negative, and the normal return will be used otherwise.

 ## Invoking SQRT